BCVaadbot/about-VaadBot/TERMS OF USE - HOME COMMITTEE AND TENANTS.md

-# Terms of Use – Home Committee / Tenants – Vaadbot
+# Terms of Use – Home Committee / Tenants

 ## 1. General